 Using the online maps, the app lets you create new trees and re-survey existing trees, then you are presented with the BS5837 Inspection form which allows you to fill in the BS5837 inspection data.

-- Use the Not identified or Other species if you are not sure.
+- Use the Not identified species if you are not sure.

 - If the species you require is not in the list, you can add species to the Estate Species list.
 This new estate species will be copied to the OTISS website when the survey is next sync’ed.